deninjo/Data-Science-task/README.md

 You should work on an RMD document that is saved in your name, e.g juma_fulani.rmd.
 Kindly ensure you show the code in your data.

-For interactive insights and better visibility, the site is live at: https://deninjo.github.io/Data-Science-task/
+For interactive insights and better visibility, the notebook file is live at: https://deninjo.github.io/Data-Science-task/